edgelesssys/contrast/dev-docs/ghsa.md

 Vulnerabilities in Contrast are remediated and published using the [GHSA workflow].
 The goal of the process is to minimize the time between disclosure and availability of a fixed release, while allowing for collaboration among the team and external contributors (where appropriate).

+This document discusses advisories for security vulnerabilities in Contrast proper.
+There may be other reasons to publish advisories, such as critical dependency vulnerabilities or confidential computing concerns.
+The process for these may be different and isn't bound to the description below.

 [GHSA workflow]: https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/about-repository-security-advisories

 ## Life of a GHSA